oasisprotocol/cli/docs/network.md

 ## Add a Local Network {#add-local}

-`network add-local <name> <rpc-endpoint>` command can be used if you are running a local instance of `oasis-node`.
+`network add-local <name> <rpc-endpoint>` command can be used if you are running `oasis-node` on your local machine.
 In this case, Oasis CLI will autodetect the native token symbol and decimal places, the chain domain separation context and registered ParaTimes.